 The scores that applicants get on pre-employment screening tests should be used in conjunction with other criteria.
-There are other things that are known to be predictors of success in a job role, such as experience and education, personal values and motivation - so it is a risk factor to look at test results in isolation.
+Other things are known to be predictors of success in a job role, such as experience and education, personal values, and motivation - so it is a risk factor to look at test results in isolation.

 10. Ghosting applicants

-With the increase in rather impersonal automation, it is quicker to sift through potential employees and find the top performers - but this can lead to applicants feeling 'ghosted' when their application is not taken further.
+With the increase in rather impersonal automation, it is quicker to sift through potential employees and find the top performers - but this can lead to a hiring mistake of applicants feeling 'ghosted' when their application is not taken further.

 At every stage of the process, keeping in contact will make sure that every applicant feels positive about their experience, even if they are not successful.